shivareddy37/vehicle_detection/README.md

 ﻿# vehicle_detection
-vehicle detection in a video stream.
+The project is done as part of Udacity self Driving Car Nano Degree Program. vehicle detection in a video stream.

 The project deal with training a model for vehicle classification and then detects and tracks the vehicle in a video stream.